 Price Range Comparison

-It’s important to note that the price range depends on the model and the features included.
-So it’s always a good idea to compare different models and features.
-Below, you will find a table of similar models from both brands.
+It’s important to remember that the price range varies depending on the model and features offered.
+Therefore, it’s wise to compare several models and features.
+A table with comparable models from both brands may be found below:

 Are Fender Guitars Better Than Squier?